dib-lab/2020-ibd/docs/main.md

 To estimate how query neighborhoods increased the identifiable fraction of shared predictive hashes, we ran sourmash `gather` with the pangenome database alone.
 We anchored variable importance of the shared predictive hashes to known genomes using sourmash `gather` results as above.

-**Differential abundance**

-We used differential abundance analysis to determine which genes in each pangenome were differentially abundant in IBD subtype.
+**Differential abundance** We used differential abundance analysis to determine which protein sequences in each pangenome were differentially abundant in IBD subtype.
-We used diginorm on each query neighborhood implemented in khmer as `normalize-by-median.py` with parameters `-k 20 -C 20` (CITE KHMER).
+We used diginorm on each spacegraphcats query neighborhood implemented in khmer as `normalize-by-median.py` with parameters `-k 20 -C 20` [@crusoe2015].
-We then combined all query neighborhoods from a single query and used Plass `assemble` with parameter `--min-length 25` to assemble each pangenome in amino acid space (CITE PLASS).
+We then combined all query neighborhoods from a single query and used Plass `assemble` with parameter `--min-length 25` to assemble each pangenome in amino acid space [@steinegger2019protein].
-We used CD-HIT to cluster amino acid sequences within a pagenome at 90% identity and retained the representative sequence (CITE CDHIT).
+We used CD-HIT to cluster amino acid sequences within a pagenome at 90% identity and retained the representative sequence [@fu2012cd].
-To generate amino acid abundance for each metagenome sample for each pangenome, we used paladin to align query neighborhood reads to the pangenome amino acid representative sequences, and then used Salmon to quantify the number of reads aligned to each amino acid sequence (CITE PALADIN, AA ABUND GITHUB ISSUE).
+To generate amino acid abundance for each metagenome sample for each pangenome, we used paladin to align query neighborhood reads to the pangenome amino acid representative sequences, and then used Salmon to quantify the number of reads aligned to each amino acid sequence [@westbrook2017paladin; @patro2020].
-Using these abundances, we used DESeq2 to perform differential abundance analysis between IBD subtype, using a model `~ diagnosis + study_accession` (CITE).
+Using these abundances, we used the R package corncob to perform differential abundance analysis between IBD subtype, using the likelihood ratio test with the formula `study_accession + diagnosis` and the null formula `study_accession` [@martin2020modeling].

-### Compact de Bruijn graph queries for unknown predictive k-mers

-We used the spacegraphcats `query_by_hashval` with a radius of 5 to retreive the compact de Bruijn graph neighborhood of unknown predictive k-mers.
+We considered amino acid sequences with p values < .05 after bonferonni correction as statistically significant.

+**Annotation of differentially abundant proteins** We used KofamScan to assign KEGG ortholog identifiers to each differentially abundant protein, and performed enrichment analysis using the R package clusterProfiler [@aramaki2020kofamkoala; @yu2012clusterprofiler].

 ## References